 Whether you are adopting a Chihuahua or looking for names for shelter dogs, there’s no shortage of cute names for these little dogs that are big on personality!
-We’ve rounded up the best Chihuahua names including cute and funny names that play off the Chihuahua’s size, Spanish dog names and terms of endearment for the one who holds such a special place in your heart and even unique names from the state of Chihuahua to reflect your new dog’s heritage.
+We’ve rounded up the best Chihuahua names including cute and funny names that play off the Chihuahua’s size, the names of famous Chihuahuas you’ll recognize from the big screen, Spanish names and terms of endearment for the one who holds such a special place in your heart and even unique names from the state of Chihuahua to reflect your new dog’s heritage.

 Female Chihuahua Names from Spanish Terms of Endearment